thycotic/ss-docs/networking/secret-server-clustering/index.md

 ![1565717798898](images/1565717798898.png)

 - **In Cluster** is a toggle that turns a server node on or off.
 If enabled this node can process Web requests, and (if configured) will run the background, engine, and session recording roles.
 If disabled, the node is just a backup—it cannot run any roles, and trying to access the website on the node will redirect to the server nodes page.
 - **Background Worker** is a toggle for all background operations, such as password changing, heartbeat, and discovery.
 When it is set to false, only the bulk operations, password generation, email, and secret import operations run on the node.
 See the list of background operations below.
 - The **Background Worker**, **Engine Worker**, and **Session Recording Worker** check boxes enable the corresponding roles for that node.

-- **Engine Worker** enables or disables the engine worker role, which processes responses from distributed engines.
+- **Background Worker** is a toggle for all background operations, such as password changing, heartbeat, and discovery.
+When it is set to false, only the bulk operations, password generation, email, and secret import operations run on the node.
+See the list of background operations below.
 - **Session Recording Worker** enables or disables the session recording role, which encodes session videos.
 - **Maintenance Mode** enables or disables a read-only mode where the node cannot change secrets or related data.

 ####  Scheduled Background Operations

  The current scheduled background operations operations in SS are:
 - ActiveDirectorySynchronizationMonitor
 - BackgroundWorkerTaskTriggerJob
 - BackupMonitor

-- Bulk Operations When triggered by user
+- BackgroundWorkerTaskTriggerJob
 - CheckOutMonitor

-- ComputerScanMonitor
+- BackgroundWorkerTaskTriggerJob
 - ConnectWiseMonitor

-- DatabaseCleanupTriggerJob
+- BackgroundWorkerTaskTriggerJob
 - DiscoveryMonitor

-- EventQueueMonitor
+- BackgroundWorkerTaskTriggerJob
 - ExpiredSecretPasswordChangeTriggerJob

-- ExpiringLicenseTaskTriggerJob
+- BackgroundWorkerTaskTriggerJob
 - ExpiringSecretTaskTriggerJob

-- HeartbeatMonitor
+- BackgroundWorkerTaskTriggerJob
 - Local Heartbeat Trigger Job

-- Local Password Change Trigger Job
+- BackgroundWorkerTaskTriggerJob
 - NodeClusteringMonitor

-- NodeTaskTriggerJob
+- BackgroundWorkerTaskTriggerJob
 - PasswordRequirementTriggerJob

-- PbaDirectiveTriggerJob
+- BackgroundWorkerTaskTriggerJob
 - PbaMetadataUploadTriggerJob

-- PrimaryNodeTaskMonitor
+- BackgroundWorkerTaskTriggerJob
 - Process Field Encryption Changes Task

-- ProcessDashboardJsonValidationTask
+- BackgroundWorkerTaskTriggerJob
 - ProcessSecretPolicyChangesMessage

-- ScheduledReportMonitor
+- BackgroundWorkerTaskTriggerJob
 - SecretComputerMatcherMonitor

-- SecretItemHashMonitor
+- BackgroundWorkerTaskTriggerJob
 - SqlReplicationConflictMonitor

-- TelemetryTriggerJob
+- BackgroundWorkerTaskTriggerJob
 - ThycoticOneSyncUserTriggerJob

-- TruncateDatabaseCacheTriggerJob
+- BackgroundWorkerTaskTriggerJob
 - TruncateEngineLogTriggerJob
 - VideoConversionTriggerJob

 To see the current state of these jobs, such as the last time they ran and how long until they run again, go to **Admin \> Diagnostics**.